vonepson9/VM-setup-/README.md

-# 🖥️ VM Security Tour 🔐
+# 🖥️ VM Security Tour with RDP tutorial🔐

 This VM tour covers everything I’ve set up from what I installed to how I did it.
 You’ll see tools and configs in action, including Snapshots, IP Scanners, Vulnerability Scanners, Full Disk Encryption (FDE), RBAC, File Encryption, Windows Firewall rules, IPS setup, Content/Web Filtering, and Group Policy tweaks.